 The IPO online portal provides very detailed instructions on how to submit your pre-departure forms as well as the deadlines.
 All committing students are expected to read them carefully.
-You will be asked to complete the following:
+Please view the sample acceptance letter with important links and further instructions.

 - Passport Information (online)

 - Set up an account for eRefunds through eBill.

 - login to your eBill via myOxy > Student Services tab > My eBill

 click on Refunds on the top menu bar